Why Study at Loyola?

 Loyola’s graduate programs in Sociology offer many other advantages:

-Real training in teaching skills - Our department considers the training of our graduate assistants in classroom teaching to be an important part of what we do.
+- Real training in teaching skills - Our department considers the training of our graduate assistants in classroom teaching to be an important part of what we do.
 We do not throw new graduate students into the classroom without training.
-All students who teach for the department must have the MA degree, have taken a teaching workshop or teaching class or teaching experience before they enter the classroom as an instructor of record.
-Our students feel well prepared when they teach their own first course and our graduates hone their teaching skill set that is very attractive to prospective employers.
+All students who teach for the department must have the MA degree, have taken a teaching workshop or class, or have teaching experience before they enter the classroom as an instructor of record.
+Our students feel well prepared when they teach their own first course and our graduates hone a teaching skill set that is very attractive to prospective employers.